AGO061/BuckshotRouletteModLoader/README.md

 ## Info
 I'm not allowed under any circumstance to give the executable or source files to the game, so i provide a xdelta patch file that has to be applied to the executable obtained from [itch.io](https://mikeklubnika.itch.io/buckshot-roulette)

+## Avaliable Mods
+- [TestMod 1.0.0](https://github.com/AGO061/BuckshotRouletteModLoader/raw/main/mods/AGO061-TestMod-1.0.0.zip) - a basic test mod that moves the soap bar from one side of the sink to the other.
+- [OpenGL3Fix 1.0.0](https://github.com/AGO061/BuckshotRouletteModLoader/raw/main/mods/AGO061-OpenGL3Fix-1.0.0.zip) - a mod that fixes glaring issues with the OpenGL3 renderer, it requires the `-cm` command line argument to work.
+Make a shortcut on windows and add at the end of the path this command `--rendering-driver opengl3 -cm` for an easier way to run with OpenGL3 + Fix

 ## Currently supported features
 - Basic mod support: allows to load custom mod zips to a mods folder in the same directory as the game.
 - Normal fix: Fixed normals from the [GDRE Tools](https://github.com/bruvzg/gdsdecomp) decomp of the game.